A BRIEF HISTORY OF THE BARD AND HIS LEGACY

 - The Interactive Shakespeare Project – The College of the Holy Cross provides an in-depth course on William Shakespeare that includes a teacher’s guide.

 - Shakespeare Resource Center – Bardweb provides multiple resources regarding William Shakespeare including his biography, works, resources that help to understand Shakespeare’s language, and authorship debates.

 - Shakespeare’s Life and Times – Internet Shakespeare Editions at the University of Victoria examines William Shakespeare’s life and literature.

 - Shakespeare Online – Shakespeare Online examines the writer’s works and provides a glossary, resources for scholars, a quiz, and more.

 - The Shakespeare Mystery – PBS’ Frontline examines the controversy surrounding the true identify of William Shakespeare.

-- Shakespeare is Elementary – Crichton Park School provides resources for students studying Shakespeare.
+- Shakespeare is Elementary – Dover High School provides an easy to read resource for students studying Shakespeare.